Prompt Stealing Attacks Against Text-to-Image Generation Models: Abstract

 \section{Abstract}

 Text-to-Image generation models have revolutionized the artwork design process and enabled anyone to create high-quality images by entering text descriptions called \emph{prompts}.
 Creating a high-quality prompt that consists of a subject and several modifiers can be time-consuming and costly.
 In consequence, a trend of trading high-quality prompts on specialized marketplaces has emerged.
-In this paper, we propose a novel attack, namely \emph{prompt stealing attack}, which aims to steal prompts from generated images by text-to-image generation models.
-Successful prompt stealing attacks direct violate the intellectual property and privacy of prompt engineers and also jeopardize the business model of prompt trading marketplaces.
-We first perform a large-scale analysis on a dataset collected by ourselves and show that a successful prompt stealing attack should consider a prompt's subject as well as its modifiers.
-We then propose the first learning-based prompt stealing attack, \attack, and demonstrate its superiority over two baseline methods quantitatively and qualitatively.
+In this paper, we perform the first study on understanding the threat of a novel attack, namely \emph{prompt stealing attack}, which aims to steal prompts from generated images by text-to-image generation models.
+Successful prompt stealing attacks directly violate the intellectual property of prompt engineers and jeopardize the business model of prompt marketplaces.
+We first perform a systematic analysis on a dataset collected by ourselves and show that a successful prompt stealing attack should consider a prompt's subject as well as its modifiers.
+Based on this observation, we propose a simple yet effective prompt stealing attack, \attack.
+It consists of two modules: a subject generator trained to infer the subject and a modifier detector for identifying the modifiers within the generated image.
+Experimental results demonstrate that \attack is superior over three baseline methods, both quantitatively and qualitatively.
 We also make some initial attempts to defend \attack.
-In general, our study uncovers a new attack surface in the ecosystem created by the popular text-to-image generation models.
-We hope our results can help to mitigate the threat.
-To facilitate research in this field, we will share our dataset and code with the community.
+In general, our study uncovers a new attack vector within the ecosystem established by the popular text-to-image generation models.
+We hope our results can contribute to understanding and mitigating this emerging threat.\footnote{Our code is available at \url{https://github.com/verazuo/prompt-stealing-attack}.}